Bankruptcy lawyer, estate attorneys, probate lawyers...when do you know when you need to contact one?

 Sometimes, finances can get complex.
-There is a wide range of problems that may lead you to a lawyer specializing in one area of finance.
+There are a wide range of problems that may lead you to a lawyer specializing in one area of finance.
 But it’s better to understand how these lawyers work before you run into such a problem.

 In this article, we will cover:

-What they do
+- What those lawyers do

 Bankruptcy lawyers specialize in advising clients going through the bankruptcy process.
 They also regularly consult with people considering declaring bankruptcy.
 They then represent their clients in court as needed.